S008 Proactively Prevent

 How to use (steps)

-Seat to maximise: sight lines, teacher access, low peer friction, and calm corners for dysregulated pupils.
+Seat to maximise: sight lines, teacher access, low peer friction, and calm corners for dysregulated students.
 Review after 2–3 lessons.

 Teacher language (examples)